Gift Certificates

 not regular merchandise that you sell).

-The best way to issue a Gift Certificate in XpertMart™
+One of the ways to issue a Gift Certificate in XpertMart™

 is through the Credits/Charges field.